 Tyre puncture is among the most problematic driving incidents.
-What do you do when you encounter a punctured tyre on the road?
-If you can’t safely make it to a garage, you have to rely on what equipment your vehicle has.
-Traditionally, this has always involved relying on the spare tyre but, nowadays, this isn’t always the case.
+What do you do when you get a flat tyre while on the road?
+If you can’t safely make it to a garage, you have to rely on what your vehicle is equipped with.
+Traditionally, this has involved relying on the spare wheel but, nowadays, this isn’t always the case.

-More and more, car and delivery trucks are replacing spare tyres with puncture repair kits.
-This is done for a variety of reasons, notably to decrease the vehicle’s final weight.
+More and more often, car and delivery truck manufacturers replace spare wheels with puncture repair kits.
+They do it for a variety of practical reasons, especially to decrease the total weight of a vehicle.

-Similarly, owners of cars equipped with LPG systems are often trying to find an alternative to a spare tyre, also leading them to invest in a car puncture repair kit.
-This is because the LPG tank replaces the spare tyre, so the need for a smaller solution becomes more important.
+Similarly, owners of cars equipped with LPG systems often look for alternatives to a spare tyre, also leading them to invest in a car puncture repair kit.
+This is because the LPG tank replaces the spare tyre, so the need for a smaller solution prevails.

 What’s in a car puncture repair kit?

 You should bear in mind, however, that a tyre repaired using such a kit or spray may not be suitable for a full repair and many tyre shops, consequently, will refuse to do it.
-In the event that a repair is unsuccessful, or unavailable, your best course of action is to buy two new car tyres.
+In the event of an unsuccessful or unavailable tyre repair, your best option is to buy two new car tyres.

 Why two tyres?
 This is because both tyres on an axle should have the same type and tread depth.
-Ideally, it is better to replace all four, especially for 4 Wheel Drive cars and vehicles equipped with ESP systems.
+Ideally, you would get all four tyres replaced, especially for 4 wheel drive cars and vehicles equipped with ESP systems.

-Car puncture repair kits, on the other hand, consist of a sealing agent and a compressor (air pump), which are much more suitable.
-There are, however, huge differences in their efficiency, depending on which kit you choose to use.
+Car puncture repair kits, on the other hand, consist of a sealing agent and a compressor (air pump), which are much more recommended.
+There are, however, huge differences in their efficiency, depending on which kit or manufacturer you choose to use.

 In an ADAC study, five kits were rated as good, while two were sufficient and three were rated as insufficient.
-The winner was Premium Seal Repair, which contains a micro-phase sealant which is able to repair larger punctures.
+The winner was Premium Seal Repair which contains a micro-phase sealant able to repair larger punctures.
 It also has a concise manual and can be disposed of in a normal manner after use.

 However, the compressor turned out to be too weak and the testers complained about the inaccurate manometer readings.
-Because of this variance, it’s worth reading a car tyre puncture repair kit review or two about any given product you are interested in, to ensure it is right for you and your car.
+Because of this variance, consider reading a car tyre puncture repair kit review or two about any given product you are interested in, to ensure it is right for you and your car.
 Also remember that it may be worth spending a few pounds more on your kit as the poor quality ones are normally more likely to have faults like this.

-All puncture repair kits, of course, allow for further driving to a limited degree, as well as a limited distance.
-This will be enough to get you somewhere safe (such as your home or a garage).
+All puncture repair kits, of course, allow for further driving to a limited degree and limited distance.
+This is usually enough to get you home or to a garage.
 Ultimately, puncture repair kits only offer a temporary solution and, likewise, they cannot repair larger instances of damage, tread faults or any defects in the sidewall or valve stem.

-Ultimately, both spray seals and repair kits cannot fully replace a spare tyre, or even a limited use tyre.
-This is not compensated by a lower fuel consumption rate (which comes as a result of the lower weight of a car) or by additional space in the trunk.
+Ultimately, neither spray seals nor repair kits can fully replace a spare tyre, or even a limited use tyre.
+And that isn’t totally compensated by a lower fuel consumption rate (which comes as a result of the lower weight of a car) or by additional space in the trunk.

-If this is something you are concerned about the risk of getting a punctured tyre, run flat tyres may be a great solution for you.
+If you are concerned about the risk of getting a punctured tyre, run flat tyres may be a great solution for you.
 These tyres are constructed in a different way, a way that enables you to drive up to 93 miles (150 km) at speeds of up to 49 miles per hour (80 km/h) even with no tyre pressure.

 To avoid any damage to your tyres, ADAC recommends using tyre pressure control systems.
 These allow you to notice any damage right away, often before a breakdown occurs.

-Nothing will replace a spare tyre but, if you no longer have space left for one, seal kits or tyre spray products are available alternatives.
-Sprays are cheap, yet in effective, while puncture repair kits are often much pricier, but more effective.
+Nothing will replace a spare tyre but, if you no longer have space for one, seal kits or tyre spray products are the alternatives.
+Sprays are cheap but often ineffective, while puncture repair kits are normally much pricier, but more effective.
 Some kits are also reusable, so long as you pay for the refills, while others are designed to be disposable.

 This is, of course, your choice as a driver.
 Yet it is one that you should always consider so that, when you do have a punctured tyre on the road, you have the best tools and supplies for the challenge.